ietf-gitwg/using-github/draft-ietf-git-using-github.md

 as they see fit.

 More mature documents require not only consensus, but consensus about specific text.
-All substantive changes to documents that have passed WGLC SHOULD be proposed as pull requests, and MUST be discussed on the mailing list, and MUST have chairs explicitly confirm consensus.
+Ideally, substantive changes to documents that have passed WGLC are proposed as pull requests, and MUST be discussed on the mailing list.
+Having chairs explicitly confirm consensus on changes ensures that previous consensus decisions are not overturned without cause.
 Chairs MAY institute this stricter process prior to WGLC.

 Note: